 The WordPress address points to the location of your admin pages, content, and other necessary directories and files.
 This is the core of your site which determines the way it is displayed and determines its functionality.

 The Site address is where visitors land when they visit the site.

 These two addresses are the same in a default WordPress installation.
 Why are they sometimes different?
 Two main reasons:

 – The WordPress installation is not in the root directory on the hosting server.
 Some users put the WordPress site in a subdirectory for security purposes.

 – Some parts of the site are not WordPress.
 One example would be having a site that has a blog that runs on WordPress, while the other parts of the site are static or made using a different method or CMS.

-In the case of Flexible Cloudflare SSL, we need the Site address to point to the HTTPS version of the site (served by Cloudflare).
+In the case of Flexible Cloudflare SSL on WordPress, we need the Site address to point to the HTTPS version of the site (served by Cloudflare).
 The WordPress address should remain the same as it is pointing to our hosting server which does not have an SSL certificate.

 Changing WordPress address will break your site.
 Only change the Site Address.